 Our curriculum aims for our children to have high aspirations for themselves and teaches

 them about diversity in science including important scientists whose discoveries have impacted on the way we live.
 By implementing an inclusive, progressive, creative and inspiring curriculum with real-life links , we ensure children have a meaningful conceptual understanding of the essential aspects of the knowledge, methods, processes and uses of science.

 Science is delivered through carefully planned lessons where concepts and skills are taught at the appropriate level.
 Skills and knowledge progression has been planned carefully in order to ensure learning evolves at the correct pace and maximises coverage.
 In order to strengthen application and use of knowledge, links to other curriculum subjects, particularly reading, mathematics, geography and DT, are established throughout the year.

 Reading is central to our whole curriculum.
 Therefore, scientific literacy, the development and teaching of scientific vocabulary, as well as the teaching of working scientifically are all entwined in our curriculum plan allowing pupils to be taught specific skills alongside other subjects.
 This provides our pupils with a rich, skill based schedule in which all pupils progress and expand their skill base in order to be Key Stage 3 ready.

-- Science learning will be enhanced through trips and visits on regular basis.
+Science learning will be enhanced through trips and visits on a regular basis.